 • Can I pay for my order with a Pot-Pourri store gift card?

 Regrettably, not at this time.
-Because our two stores are owned and operated completely separated, we have not yet determined a way to accept individual store gift cards on this joint website.
 We hope to make this a feature in the future.
 We apologize for the inconvenience.

 • Can I place an order to an international address?